Per Axis, Per Feature. Let's go!

 Also wanted to thank VintageGriffin, wherever they may be found.
 I wasn't able to track them down, but their post processing script was what I used as a basis for the one here, with little modification just to make it work per axis.

-Both of these wonderful people were the ones that did the heavy lifting for what you see here.
-I simply stepped in and glued it together.
+Both of these wonderful people were the ones that did the heavy lifting for what

 Your 3d printer is slow